uday-rana/codeshift/README.md

 - `-o, --output`: Specify filename to write output to
 - `-h, --help`: Display help for a command
 - `-v, --version`: Output the version number
+- `-t, --token-usage`: Output the number of tokens used

 ### Arguments